Translation of Op-ed in Politken 20 February 2019

 In either case, cities play a crucial role, both because urbanization leads to more consumption and more pollution and because the risk of disasters is greatest where many people are gathered.
 Moreover, cities are growing rapidly in large parts of the world.
 Solutions thus have to be found in cities.
 This is where we have to experiment with new ways of living in harmony with each other and with nature.

 Fortunately, experiments are taking place in many cities around the world.
-One of those experiments is a floating settlement in a moat called Erdkehlgraven located at Holmen in the Inner Harbor of Copenhagen.
-The floating settlement is an innovative and natural way of adapting to rising sea levels, the extent of which remains unknown.
-And the floating community is made up of people with low resource consumption who try to adapt to nature.
+One of those experiments is a floating community in a moat called Erdkehlgraven located at Holmen in the Inner Harbor of Copenhagen.
+It is an innovative and natural way of adapting to rising sea levels, the extent of which remains unknown.
+At the same time the community is made up of people with low resource consumption who try to adapt to nature.

 Erdkehlgraven is part of the city’s old fortifications.
 About ten years ago, the designer and boatbuilder Esben Banke found some large old pieces of timber in the reeds surrounding the moat.
 They proved to be the remains of a several-centuries-old floating barrier the navy had placed on both sides of Frederiksholm in order to secure the fleet and the gunpowder magazine, Frederiks Bastion.